Neurodiversity coaching for organisations

 - Discuss suspected or diagnosed conditions in a confidential environment

-- Address specific challenges in the workplace
+- Addressing specific challenges in the workplace

 - Focus on positive transformation